yvan-allioux/RSA-in-3-lines-of-perl/README.md

 NkDvl\f<C)>ڋ8ŉJԯFNhA(sTd?xNDecrypted message :
 -i used with no filenames on the command line, reading from STDIN. salut ça va ?

+the encrypted message is not copy-pasteable (maybe?), the encrypted message is in the msg.rsa file (in the container, so, is destroyed when the container is stopped, maybe in a future version, the file will be copied to the host)

 Conclusion